dreamer-coding/crab/README.md

 5. **Run the Project**:

     ```sh
-    crab
+    crabctl
     ```

 ## **Contributing**

 Interested in contributing?
-Please open pull requests or create issues on the [GitHub repository](https://github.com/fossillogic/crab).
+Please open pull requests or create issues on the [GitHub repository](https://github.com/fossillogic/crabctl).

 ## **Feedback and Support**

-For issues, questions, or feedback, open an issue on the [GitHub repository](https://github.com/fossillogic/crab/issues).
+For issues, questions, or feedback, open an issue on the [GitHub repository](https://github.com/fossillogic/crabctl/issues).

 ## **License**